Category

 Photo: Kostiantyn & Vlada Liberov.

-Most of the civilian population evacuated in the first two days of the Russian offensive, with more than 10,000 people leaving the city and surrounding areas.
+Most of the civilian population evacuation took place in the first two days of the Russian offensive, with more than 10,000 people leaving the city and surrounding areas.
 Those who remained were assisted in evacuating by the Kharkiv region police, but the process was complicated by constant shelling and Russian FPV drones hunting Ukrainians.
 Moreover, the Russian army turned Vovchansk into a second Bucha: Ukrainian civilians were shot and killed right on the streets of the city just for being Ukrainian.
 These were civilians who simply stayed in their homes or could not leave for other reasons.
 People were simply shot.

 Photo: Kostiantyn & Vlada Liberov.